Mughrabi Quarter: Historic buildings razed

 In addition to 135 houses, the demolition destroyed the Bou Medyan zaouia and the Sheikh Eid Mosque, both of which supposedly date back to the time of Saladin.
 In destroying the small mosque near the Buraq section of the Wall, associated with the ascent of Mohammad on his steed Buraq to heaven, the engineer Ben Moshe is quoted as having exclaimed: "Why shouldn't the mosque be sent to Heaven, just as the magic horse did?"

 Two years later, another complex of buildings close to the wall, that included Madrasa Fakhriya (Fakhriyyah zawiyya) and the house in front of the Bab al-Magharibah that the Abu al-Sa'ud family had built and inhabited since the 16th century but which had been spared in the 1967 destruction, were demolished in June 1969.
 The Abu al-Sa'ud building was a well-known example of Mamluk architecture, and there were several reasons given for its demolition.
 Its removal enabled Israeli archaeologists to excavate in the area; to provide open ground to enable the IDF to access the area rapidly should troubles arise at the Wall, and finally, while the antiquity of the housing complex was admitted, the fact too that extensive repairs to the roof and balconies had been made using railway track beams and concrete was adduced to assert that they had sufficient modern traces to be accidental to the area's history.
 Yasser Arafat's mother was of al-Sa'ud heritage, and it appears that Arafat had lived in the house during his childhood, in the years 1933 to 1936.

 On 12 June, at a Ministerial Meeting on the Status of Jerusalem, when the issue of demolitions in the Old City was broached, the Justice Minister Ya'akov Shapira judged that: "They are illegal demolitions but it's good that they are being done."
 Lieutenant Colonel Yaakov Salman, the deputy military governor in charge of the operation, aware of possible legal trouble on account of the Fourth Geneva Convention forearmed himself with documents from the East Jerusalem municipality testifying to the poor sanitary conditions in the neighborhood and Jordanian plans to eventually evacuate it.
+The demolition of civilian homes and religious property in occupied territory was later condemned by international legal authorities as a violation of Article 53 of the Fourth Geneva Convention and the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
+Following the war, the United Nations Security Council passed Resolution 252, declaring all legislative and administrative measures taken by Israel to alter the status of Jerusalem, including the expropriation of land and properties, to be legally invalid.
 By the 14th, some 200,000 Israelis had come to visit the site.